Samagra-Development/docs/docs/Android Profile Mangement Module.md

 2.3.7 Map the values corresponding to these content fields, as per your app’s scenario.
 You could fetch and store these values in the SharedPreerences or in local DB, after receiving User Info from App Login Response or from particular User Data API.

-### 2.4 UI Capabilities for the User
+### 2.4 UI Capabilities For Application Administrators

-2.4.1 ** Capabilities provided to the user by the Module:-**

-1. Render the User Profile Screen based on Firebase Remote Config’s returned User Profile Configurations and its values correspondingly received from User Data stored locally.
+2.4.1  Render the User Profile Screen based on Firebase Remote Config’s returned User Profile Configurations and its values correspondingly received from User Data stored locally.

-2. On the Profile Screen, the user has 2 actions available to him/her,
+2.4.2  On the Profile Screen, the user has 2 actions available to him/her,

 - Ability to reset App Password.

 - Edit the user Profile, available only for the editable fields in the user profile.

-3. Reset Password
+2.4.3  Reset Password

 - The user must have a mobile number registered in the profile section, to be able to receive the OTP.
 In this case, edit the profile prior to resetting the password.